kylejtobin/ai-native-app/docs/app/type-system.md

 - `status: str` with comments saying "must be 'active', 'archived', or 'deleted'"
 - Reality: Typos cause bugs, no autocomplete, invalid states possible
 - Use StrEnum: `status: ConversationStatus`

+❌ **DON'T use Optional fields for different outcomes**
+- Single class with `data: BaseModel | None` and `error: str | None`
+- Reality: Can construct with both or neither, runtime checks everywhere
+- Use discriminated unions: `SuccessResult | FailedResult`

+❌ **DON'T use type field without union**
+- `result_type: str` with if/else to check type and cast
+- Reality: No type safety, need `type: ignore`, easy to miss cases
+- Use discriminated unions with `Literal` discriminator

 ❌ **DON'T skip field validators for complex rules**
 - "I'll just validate in the service layer"